BrandonWherry/ConditionalVLM/data_scripts/README.md

-# This folder contains 4 scripts needed to auto-generate the instruct data.
+# This folder contains VLM inferencing code, and data preprocessing scripts needed to parse and score VLM output jsons

-The 4 scripts create a pipeline, meant to be ran in their numerical order.